DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

   // Method to calculate the user's points calculateRating(userInfo) {
     var rating = 0;
-    userInfo.javascript ? rating+= 30 : rating;
-    userInfo.ruby ? rating+= 20 : rating;
-    userInfo.php ? rating+= 50 : rating;
+    if(userInfo.javascript) {
+      rating += 30;
+    }
+    if(userInfo.ruby) {
+      rating += 20;
+    }
+    if(userInfo.php) {
+      rating += 50;
+    }
     return rating;
   }
 }

 ...
 ```
-Here we've simply put the `User` model right within our the file for our `UsersAppComponent`, but you could also bring it in through an import from another file.
 We have two-way data binding set up on our form inputs and they are bound to the instance of our `User` model.
-The `submit` method in our component's constructor logs the all the data to the console, including a calculation for the user's rating that it runs with the `calculateRating` method below.
+The `submit` method in our component's constructor logs the all the data to the console, including a calculation for the user's rating that it runs with the `calculateRating` method.
 How the heck did PHP get to be worth 50 points?
 I guess we'll never know.

 ## Improving the Model